groq/mlagility/examples/cli/readme.md

 1. Pass `scripts/hello_world.py` as the input_script to the `benchmark` command of `benchit`.
   - _Note_: `benchit <.py file>` is a shorthand for `benchit benchmark <.py file>`.
 1. Run `hello_world.py` against a profiler and look for models from supported machine learning frameworks (e.g. Pytorch).
-1. Discover the `pytorch_model` instance of class `SmallModel`, which is a PyTorch model, and print some statistics about it.
+2. Discover the `pytorch_model` instance of class `SmallModel` and print some statistics about it.
-1. Export `pytorch_model` to an ONNX file, optimize that ONNX file, and convert it to the `float16` data type.
+3. Export `pytorch_model` to an ONNX file, optimize that ONNX file, and convert it to the `float16` data type.
-1. Measure the performance of the ONNX file on your x86 CPU and report the `mean latency` and `throughput`.
+4. Measure the performance of the ONNX file on your x86 CPU and report the `mean latency` and `throughput`.

 The result looks like this:

 ```
-Models discovered during profiling:
+Workloads discovered during profiling:

 hello_world.py:
         pytorch_model (executed 1x)